 FIELD DESCRIPTION Bridge If Route is IP , select Yes in this field to enable bridging to this remote node for protocols that are not supported by IP-based routing (for example, SNA).
 If Route is None , select Yes in this field to enable bridging to this remote node for all protocols.
 In either case, this setting is not effective unless you enable bridging in the ZyXEL Device too.
-See Menu 1: General Setup in Section 22.1 on page 251.
-You should enable either Route or Bridge in this screen, but you should not enable both of them or disable both of them at the same time.
+See Menu 1: General Setup in Section 22.1 on page 245.
+You should enable Route IP , Bridge , or both in this screen.
+If you disable Route IP and Bridge , the device does not send traffic between the LAN ports and remote node.
 Edit IP/Bridge This field is enabled if Route is IP .
 If you want to set up the WAN IP address and advanced features for the WAN port, press [SPACE BAR] to select Yes and press [ENTER].
 Menu 11.3 appears.
 Edit ATM Options This field is enabled if Route is IP .
 Press [SPACE BAR] to select Yes and press [ENTER] to edit the virtual channel and ATM QoS settings.
 Menu 11.6 appears.
-Edit Advance Options This field is displayed if you are editing remote node 1, and it is only enabled PPPoE connections.
-If you want to set up advanced features for the Interneconnection, press [SPACE BAR] to select Yes and press [ENTER].
-Menu 1 appears.
+Edit Advance Options This field is displayed if you are editing remote node 1, and it is only enabled for PPPoE connections.
+If you want to set up advanced features for the Internet connection, press [SPACE BAR] to select Yes and press [ENTER].
+Menu 11.8 appears.
 Telco Option This section is only enabled for PPPoA or PPPoE connections.
 Allocated Budget(min) Enter the maximum amount of time (in minutes) each call can last.
 Enter 0 if there is no limit.
 With Period , you can set a limit on the total outgoing call time of the ZyXEL Device within a certain period of time.
 When the total outgoing call time exceeds the limit, the current call will be dropped and any future outgoing calls will be blocked.
 Period(hr) Enter how often (in hours) the Allocated Budget is reset.
 For example, if you can call for thirty minutes every hour, set the Allocated Budget to 30, and set this field to 1.
 Schedule Sets Enter the schedule sets that apply to this connection.
 Nailed-Up Connection Select this if you want the ZyXEL Device to automatically connect to your ISP when it is turned on and to remain connected all the time.
 This is not recommended if you pay for your Internet connected based on the amount of time you are connected.
 Session Options Edit Filter Sets If you want to specify input and output filter sets for the WAN port, press [SPACE BAR] to select Yes and press [ENTER].
 Menu 11.5 appears.
 Idle Timeout(sec) Enter the number of seconds the ZyXEL Device should wait while there is no Internet traffic before it automatically disconnects from the ISP.
 Enter a time interval between 10 and 9999 seconds.